naveenkumar7449/Streamlit-Student-Pass-fail-predictor/README.md

-# 📚 Student Failure Predictor
+# 📚 Student Failure Predictor using Streamlit

 ## 🚀 Overview
 This project helps teachers predict which students are **at risk of failing** based on: